 10 of the Best Fall Lawn Games

 Everyone loves the crisp, cooler temperatures of fall.
-Finding ways to spend the time outdoors with your family without having to leave the comfort of your home can quickly turn a normal day to one filled with laughter and joy.
+Finding ways to spend time outdoors with your family without having to leave the comfort of your home can quickly turn a normal day into one filled with laughter and joy.
 Check out a list of our fun fall family ideas and games below.

-Leaf Art
+4. Leaf Art

 If you look around, finding the perfect fallen leaves shouldn’t be a difficult task.
 Be sure to select from a few various colors to make your artwork into a vibrant masterpiece.
-From here, you can break out the glue sticks, construction paper, googly eyes, and markers!
+From here, you can break out the glue sticks, construction paper, googly eyes and markers!

-Cornhole
+6. Cornhole

 A game of cornhole in the backyard is a family classic.
 Break out into teams and get ready for the family cornhole competition.
 If your family’s into football, you may be able to locate a few of your favorite football-themed bean bags to make a game of cornhole even more competitive with friends and family alike.

-Potato Sack Racing
+8. Potato Sack Racing

 Potato sack racing isn’t just a thing from movies—you can do this in your own backyard!
 Grab a set of potato sacks, set a start and finish line and get hopping!
 Customize your own potato sack with paint or racing numbers.